Annual Technical Report 2004 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2004/US)

 Network of Patent and Trademark Depository Libraries (PTDLs)

-The 26th Annual PTDL Training Seminar held in Arlington, Virginia from March 16 to 21, 2003 hosted 90 registrants.
-Eighty-four librarians representing 70 PTDLs and representatives from these national patent offices were represented: The State Intellectual Property Office of the People’s Republic of China and The Canadian Intellectual Property Office.
+The 27th Annual PTDL Training Seminar held in Arlington, Virginia from March 14 to 19, 2004 hosted 92 registrants.
+Eighty-two librarians representing 68 PTDLs and representatives from these national patent offices were represented: The State Intellectual Property Office of the People’s Republic of China, The Patent and Trademark Library of Latvia, and the Japan Patent Office.

-The PTDL Program was involved in a number of outreach activities during 2003.
-PTDLP sponsored and staffed exhibit booths at the Special Libraries Association Annual Conference in New York, NY; The American Society of Engineering Education Annual Conference in Nashville, TN; and The American Small Business Development Center Annual Conference in San Diego, CA. Public seminars and staff training were also conducted at a number of PTDLs throughout the year.
+The PTDL Program was involved in a number of outreach activities during 2004.
+PTDLP sponsored and staffed exhibit booths at the Special Libraries Association Annual Conference in Nashville, TN and The American Society of Engineering Education Annual Conference in Salt Lake City, UT.
+Public seminars and staff training were also conducted at a number of PTDLs throughout the year.
 Numerous briefings on the PTDL Program were also provided to international visitors and to various USPTO Technology Centers.

 Automated Information in Patent and Trademark Depository Libraries

-Web-based online searching for the patent text and image database is available at the 28 PTDLs that have access to PubWEST.
-All PTDLs provide public access to the USPTO web site.
+Web-based online searching for the patent text and image database via PubWest is available at all 84 PTDLs.
+All PTDLs also provide public access to the USPTO web site.